Lavender-Discord/Lavender/README.md

 # Lavender

-A good looking dark purple-ish theme for discord.
+A good looking dark purple-ish theme for powercord.

 If you got any suggestions for / issues with this theme just ping @Obscure.#4719 in #theme-dev of powercord server or open an issue here with the given templates.